-Now available at www.baltimoreirisharts.com home page.
+Tickets available at www.baltimoreirisharts.com home page.

-All proceeds will benefit the 7th annual Baltimore Irish Trad Fest to be held April 13-15.
 Bringing in some of the world’s most talented Irish traditional musicians and dancers from around North America and Ireland, the Baltimore Irish Trad Fest is an annual weekend of educational music and dance workshops, sessions and a concert held at various venues around the city of Baltimore.
 Class offerings include guitar, fiddle, flute, tin whistle, button accordion, piano, songs, banjo, bodhran and more.

 A weekend of workshops, performances and sessions in Irish traditional music, dance and song: www.baltimoreirisharts.com